 This course provides a study of life processes at the cellular level.
 Emphasis on biochemistry, cell energetics, and ATP production.
-Includes organization of cell components, membrane function, cell communication, cell division, mendalian inheritance.
-Course is taken concurrently with BSC 2010L.
+This course includes the organization of cell components, membrane function, cell communication, cell division, Mendelian inheritance.
+The course is taken concurrently with BSC 2010L.
 This course is a prerequisite course for all advanced courses in biology.